bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 - a mission I believe in
 - a comfortable living (my latest budget says $84k CAD pre-tax)
-- the opportunity to meet and learn from incredible people: within Bevy, with Rust and within game dev more broadly
+- the opportunity to meet and learn from incredible people: within Bevy, Rust and game dev more broadly
-- a work-from-home arrangement, with incredible flexibility
+- a work-from-home arrangement with incredible flexibility
 - huge levels of agency over what I work on
 - generous European-style vacation and sick-leave policies

 But it's not perfect, that's all balanced out by:

 - a remarkably public role, where everything I do from day-to-day is visible
-- an incredibly small non-volunteer team to serve as a backstop for all of the needful but tedious things that need to be done
+- an incredibly small team of non-volunteers that serve as a backstop for all of the needful but tedious things that need to be done
 - fuzzy work-life boundaries
 - a salary is *much* lower than what I could be making
 - existential dread caused by relying entirely on [generous donors](https://bevyengine.org/donate) to keep both myself and the project I love afloat